bomberstudios/noteplan-backlinks/README.md

 The script assumes your Notes are synced using iCloud.
 If you're using Dropbox, you'll want to adjust the path in `PATH_TO_NOTEPLAN`.

+### Exclude Pages

+If you want to stop backlinks from appearing on some pages, you can add them to the list of excluded pages.
+To do that, open `backlinks.rb` and add the page name to the `EXCLUDE_PAGES` array at the top.

 ## Changelog

+- [x] 2020-05-25: Added support for exclude pages: a list of pages you don't want to add Backlinks to
 - [x] 2020-05-24: The script now displays the line where a link appears on the source page, so you have some context for your backlinks
 - [x] 2020-05-15: Added support for Calendar notes

 ## Roadmap

-- [ ] Exclude pages: a list of pages you don't want to add Backlinks to
 - [ ] Option to remove backlinks from all notes
 - [ ] Read Backlinks template from a NotePlan note (this was something VoodooPad did, and I think it's brilliant)
 - [ ] Update script remotely?
 This may not be worth the trouble of implementing, but on the other hand it would be nice to know if you're running an outdated version…